 - I would like to explore the intersection between my personal, spiritual life and my life of relationships and responsibilities.

-The idea that only church leaders or those with great maturity in their faith can pursue Spiritual Direction is false.
-While, indeed, pastors and leaders will greatly benefit from working alongside a qualified spiritual director, Christ-centered Spiritual Direction is for anyone who desires to draw closer to God and to grow in his or her personal relationship with Jesus of Nazareth.
+The idea that only church leaders or those with great maturity in their faith can pursue spiritual direction (companionship) is false.
+While, indeed, pastors and leaders will greatly benefit from working alongside a qualified spiritual director, Christ-centered spiritual companionship is for anyone who desires to draw closer to God and to grow in his or her personal relationship with Jesus of Nazareth.

 Spiritual direction is a prayer process in which a person seeking help in cultivating a deeper personal relationship with God meets with another for prayer and conversation that is focused on increasing awareness of God in the midst of life experiences and facilitating surrender to God’s will.
 David Benner